Amourspirit/python-ooouno-ex/README.md

-# LibreOffice Python UNO Examples
+# Live LibreOffice Python UNO Examples

 Examples for [ooouno], [OOO Development Tools], [ScriptForge] projects and more.